rubensauchelli/platform-template/documentation/user-guide.md

 3. **Regular Updates**: Keep the application updated for the latest features and security improvements
 4. **Data Verification**: Always verify the processed data for accuracy

+## Customizing Your Experience

+### User Preferences
+The application allows you to customize your experience:

+1. **Theme**: Choose between light and dark mode
+2. **Default Views**: Set your preferred view for listings
+3. **Notifications**: Configure notification preferences

+To access these settings:
+1. Click your profile icon in the top-right corner
+2. Select "Preferences" from the dropdown menu
+3. Adjust settings as desired and save changes

-## FAQ
+## Frequently Asked Questions

 **Q: How long are my uploaded files stored?**
-A: Files are stored according to your configured retention policy.
+A: Files are stored according to the configured retention policy.

 **Q: Can I process multiple files at once?**
-A: Currently, the application processes one file at a time.
+A: Check if batch processing is enabled in your instance.

 **Q: Is there a limit to how many files I can process?**
-A: There are no specific limits, but processing may be subject to rate limiting during high usage periods.
+A: Processing may be subject to rate limiting during high usage periods.

 **Q: Can I customize the output format?**
 A: Yes, you can create custom export templates to adjust the format.